lineartimer/WebAppStarterPack/doc/notes.md

 - Connect to the database from VS Code with the SQL Server (mssql) extension.
 Once installed, click on the DB tab on the left and add your connection
 - You can also log in to your database (and query and update data) via the Azure Portal.
 Go to the DB and click Query Editor
 - The connection string to the DB is under Settings -> Connection Strings
+- In the cloud, always use encrypted connections

 ## Storage Account